 13. One hour before you are ready to bake, preheat the oven to 500 degrees Fahrenheit with the dutch oven in, lid on.

 14. When the oven is ready, transfer the dough (with the parchment paper) to the dutch oven.
 Cover and bake at 500 degrees for 15 minutes.
 Reduce to 450 degrees and bake for another 15 minutes.

 15. Uncover the dutch oven and bake for another 20 minutes at 450 degrees or until you get a rich dark brown crust.
 Take the dutch oven out of the oven.
 Be careful, it is extremely hot.
-Let cool for a few minutes, it is still be very hot, then take the loaf out of the dutch oven and set on a wire rack to cool.
+Let cool for a few minutes, it will still be very hot, then take the loaf out of the dutch oven and set it on a wire rack to cool.